NoesisVision/noesis-docs/docs/setup.md

 sidebar_position: 1
 ---

-# P3 Model .NET - Container Configuration
+# Noesis Vision - Container Configuration

 ## Introduction

-P3 Model .NET is an advanced source code analysis system with AI integration that supports various language model providers.
+Noesis Vision is an advanced source code analysis system with an optional AI integration that supports various language model providers.
 The system is designed as a containerized application with flexible configuration through environment variables.

 ## Supported APIs and Models